nemtech/catapult-server/docs/RUNPEERLIN.md

 ... peernode @ 127.0.0.1:7900 [P2P] at height 118 (78 finalized) with score ...
 ```

-The health tool connects to all nodes listed in the ``resources/peers-p2p.json`` so make sure you have added your own node in the list.
+The health tool connects to all nodes listed in the ``resources/peers-p2p.json`` so make sure you have added your own node to the list.